 Michael Ghika began his tenure with the GNAC in July 2014, as he was named the conference's first-ever full-time Assistant Commissioner for Media Relations.
 Ghika (pronounced JEE-ka) previously worked at the NCAA Division II Northeast-10 Conference for three years, serving in a full-time capacity as the league’s Director of Strategic Communications from 2012-14.

-A native of Saugus, Mass., the 28-year-old graduated from Southern New Hampshire University in 2011 with a B.S. in Sport Management and a minor in Communications.
-In his time as a student, he worked four years as an Athletics Communications assistant in the school’s athletic department.
+He graduated from Southern New Hampshire University in 2011 with a B.S. in Sport Management and a minor in Communications.
+In his time as a student, he worked for four years as an Athletics Communications assistant in the school’s athletic department.
 Previously, he served as Director of Media Operations for the North Shore Navigators, a summer collegiate baseball team located in Lynn, Mass., where he oversaw operations for separate television and radio broadcast crews, managed the game day press box operations and assisted the team's general manager.

 Annie Jenkins began her role as Assistant to the Commissioner at the GNAC on August 1, 2017.
 Her hiring was supported through the NCAA Division III Ethnic Minority and Women’s Grant, a program that provides funding for entry-level administrative positions at NCAA Division III schools and conference offices.

 Jenkins received her Master of Education degree in Athletic Administration (Collegiate Level) in May 2017 from Endicott College, where the 2017 Endicott “Woman of Impact” honoree spent the past two years as the Gulls’ Sports Information Graduate Assistant.